-Pre-entry experience and postgraduate qualifications can be beneficial but are not essential.
-Time spent in school or university cadet corps can help your application but does not guarantee you a place.
+Pre-entry experience and postgraduate qualifications can be beneficial but aren't essential.
+Time spent in school or university cadet corps can help your application but doesn't guarantee you a place.

-- Ability to communicate concisely and clearly to subordinates and superiors alike, both orally and in written work
+- the ability to communicate concisely and clearly to subordinates and superiors alike, both orally and in written work

-- High level of physical fitness (near perfect vision and colour perception is often required for pilots and drivers)
+- a high level of physical fitness (near-perfect vision and colour perception is often required for pilots and drivers)